James Thomas Stevens: Education

-In 1993 Stevens earned his MFA in writing from Brown University Graduate Writing Program, where he had a full fellowship.
-He earned a Creative Writing AFA from the Institute of American Indian Arts, where he received the Gerald Red Elk Scholarship in 1990, allowing him to attend the Naropa Institute Summer Writing Program.
+In 1993 Stevens earned a Master of Fine Arts (MFA) in writing from Brown University Graduate Writing Program, where he had a full fellowship.
+He earned Associate of Fine Arts degree in creating writing from the Institute of American Indian Arts, where he received the Gerald Red Elk Scholarship in 1990, allowing him to attend the Naropa Institute Summer Writing Program.
 Stevens briefly attended the School of Visual Arts and Brooklyn College in New York.

 Academic and writing career

 Stevens was an associate professor in the English Department of SUNY Fredonia and the director of American Indian Studies.
 He has also been an Instructor of Poetry at Brown University and taught at Haskell Indian Nations University.

 He is an author of numerous volumes of poetry.
-An international poet with professional invitations to France, Turkey, and China, Stevens spoke at the IIPF in the United Nations in 2006.
-He formerly taught at Haskell Indian Nations University and remains a vibrant member of the Native community as well as a leading young American Poet.
+An international poet with professional invitations to France, Turkey, and China, Stevens spoke at the United Nations Permanent Forum on Indigenous Issues in 2006.
+He formerly taught at Haskell Indian Nations University.
+He is member of the Native community and his free-verse poetry explores the intersection of colonization, memory, and intimacy.